 - Upper 10% of high school graduating class

-- Placement test scores of Writing Compass 85, Reading COMPASS 82
+- Test scores: Writing Compass 85, Reading Compass 82

 - Scholarship tuition waiver for Honors-designated courses